| Gravitational Lensing - by Ricky Leon Murphy: IntroductionA Gravitational Lens

 of a gravity lens with the benefit of helping to determine the distance

+as well.
 As a summary, the above

 example can be put together to form the Einstein Radius, the radius of